-Two important examples of provision for adverse deviations are in the valuation of the insurance contract liabilities of an insurer for its financial statements if they are prepared in accordance with generally accepted accounting principles, and the liabilities of a benefits plan if the actuary is giving advice on its funding.
+Two important examples of provision for adverse deviations are in the valuation of the policy liabilities of an insurer for its financial statements if they are prepared in accordance with generally accepted accounting principles, and the liabilities of a benefits plan if the actuary is giving advice on its funding.

-In valuing those liabilities, the actuary would strike a balance between security of benefits promised to policy owners or plan members and equity among conflicting interests.
+In valuing those liabilities, the actuary would strike a balance between security of benefits promised to policyholders or plan members and equity among conflicting interests.